Ash-pixel10/United_Airlines_PowerBi_dashboard/README.md

 4.2.
 Use additional data such as pre-order and inventory data to correlate with satisfaction scores within Power BI.

-Step 5: SQL/Python/R Queries (using Power Query in Power BI)
+Step 5: SQL/Python/Queries (using Power Query in Power BI)

 5.1.
 Write Power Query code to:

+# Final Conclusion

 Summarize satisfaction scores by different attributes (e.g., route, class).
 Calculate the percentage of satisfied customers during summer months.
 Analyze pre-order and inventory data to identify any issues.

 By using Power BI for our analysis and presentation, I have created interactive dashboards and reports that enable stakeholders to explore the data and gain a better understanding of the issues related to F&B service satisfaction.
 This approach combines data analysis and visualization to drive data-informed decision-making for United Airlines.